winstonchan1999/question_rater/README.md

 The method `get_rating()` is used to get ratings for each individual question in the question list.
 It takes two parameters:

-- `QA_dict`: a dictionary containing three keys - 'company', 'questions', and 'passage'
+- `QA_dict`: a dictionary containing three keys - 'company', 'questions', 'passage', 'title, and 'language'
-- `criteria`: the string of the criterion to evaluate the questions on
+- `criteria`: the string of the criteria to evaluate the questions on

 It returns the ratings as a Python dictionary (questions as keys; ratings as values).
 An example of the output dictionary:
 ```